armadaproject/armada/docs/design/jobservice/job-service.md

 - Add an optional caching API and service to Armada
 - Caches job_id:(job_status, message) relationship for subscribed (queue,job_set) tuples
 - Service is written in Go for performance and to reuse code from armadactl
-  - Run alongside Airflow cluster
-    - Upside: It will already exist for airflow users
-    - Downside: Probably makes security/permissions something that caching has to be aware of and implementing directly, since it would be one cache for all users.

 ### Proposed Airflow Operator flow
 1. Create the job_set
-2. Subscribe the armada cache to the job_set:queue tuple needed
-3. [do the work to schedule the job]
+2. [do the work to schedule the job]
-4. Status polling loop that talks to armada cache
+3. Status polling loop that talks to armada cache

 ## Alternative Options